 How to recover my contacts

-Similar to how you would recover your photos, all your contacts have the ability to be backed up to a cloud service.
+Just like how you would recover your photos, all your contacts can be backed up to a cloud service.

 Android: When you first set up your Android phone, you would have had to sign into a Google account to continue.
 If you accepted the necessary permissions, then your contacts would also be backed up by the same Google account.
 To regain access to them, sign into it right here to see your full contact list again.